-Eiger BioPharmaceuticals, Inc. (the "Company") was incorporated in the State of Delaware on November 6, 2008.
-The Company is a clinical-stage biopharmaceutical company committed to bringing to market novel products for the treatment of orphan diseases.
+Eiger BioPharmaceuticals, Inc. (the "Company") is a clinical-stage biopharmaceutical company committed to bringing to market novel products for the treatment of orphan diseases.
 The Company has built a diverse portfolio of well-characterized product candidates with the potential to address diseases for which the unmet medical need is high, the biology for treatment is clear, and for which an effective therapy is urgently needed.
 The Company's principal operations are based in Palo Alto, California and it operates in one segment.